jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs-full/index.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="floatplane-api">Floatplane API v3.8.6</h1>
+<h1 id="floatplane-rest-api">Floatplane REST API v3.8.9</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Homepage: [https://jman012.github.io/FloatplaneAPIDocs](https://jman012.github.io/FloatplaneAPIDocs)

-This document describes the API layer of [https://www.floatplane.com](https://www.floatplane.com), a content creation and video streaming website created by Floatplane Media Inc. and Linus Media Group, where users can support their favorite creates via paid subscriptions in order to watch their video and livestream content in higher quality and other perks.
+This document describes the REST API layer of [https://www.floatplane.com](https://www.floatplane.com), a content creation and video streaming website created by Floatplane Media Inc. and Linus Media Group, where users can support their favorite creates via paid subscriptions in order to watch their video and livestream content in higher quality and other perks.

 While this document contains stubs for all of the Floatplane APIs for this version, many are not filled out because they are related only to content creation, moderation, or administration and are not needed for regular use.
 These have "TODO" as the description, and are automatically removed before document generation.
 If you are viewing the "Trimmed" version of this document, they have been removed for brevity.